AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md

 ]
 ```

-Note that the above request is only a segment of the actual response.
+NOTE: The above request is only a segment of the actual response.
 You can choose to have all the fields of an object ingested or only select the fields you are interested in.

-Here is an example of identifying fields in a request.
+Here is an example of identifying fields in a request:

-#### 2.2.4.
-Create Dataset Catalog Entity
+#### 4. Create a Dataset Catalog entity

-The last step is to create the Salesforce CRM dataset catalog entity.
-The dataset will define the structure of the data to be ingested from the connection.
+The last step is to create the Catalog dataset entity.
+The dataset will define the structure of the data to be ingested from the connector.

-#### Request
+##### Request
 POST /datasets

 ```SHELL